dgraph-io/dgraph-docs/content/releases/index.md

 to work with the breaking API change.
 * **Data format changes**: Occasionally, Dgraph Cloud service updates will include changes to the underlying data format.
-When this happens, Dgraph Labs will contact Dgraph Cloud customers to schedule a short upgrade window.
+When this happens, Dgraph Labs will contact Dgraph Cloud customers to schedule an upgrade window.
 During the upgrade, your Dgraph Cloud backend will switch to read-only.
 * **Dgraph Cloud rolling upgrades**: Dgraph Cloud service updates that don't include breaking API changes or data format changes are handled as rolling upgrades,